duke-libraries/duke-libraries.github.io/_posts/2014-11-05-extracting-reusable-code-from-a-hydra-head.md

 - Good quality tests are critical when making extensive organizational changes.
 I'm still learning how to write good ones and avoid bad and unnecessary tests.

-- Unless you got way more git-fu that I, you may want to freeze development on (or at least the relevant parts of) the original app while you're extracting code.
+- Unless you've got way more git-fu that I, you may want to freeze development on (or at least the relevant parts of) the original app while you're extracting code.
 I didn't want to think about how I was going to deal with merge conflicts and applying patches across projects.